Suite 2611/2616, Tower D, Vantone Centre 6 Chaoyangmenwai Avenue, Chaoyang District, Beijing China 100020

 In addition to practicing as a Hong Kong and New York attorney, Mr. Woods is also licensed to practice in the United Kingdom.
 As part of his global practice he is therefore able to work with a growing number of Chinese, Taiwanese and Hong Kong corporations as they expand their businesses and encounter disputes in Europe and the U.S.

 Mr. Woods has been recognized repeatedly as one of the top 20 trademark lawyers in the U.S. by World Trademark Review and in 2016 it noted that "Kilpatrick Townsend & Stockton is a premier trademark group in the United States with an incredible bench including experienced professionals with deep knowledge of all relevant substantive areas.
 The highly regarded Woods leads the Asia practice."
 Mr. Woods has received the prestigious Burton Award for excellence in legal writing.
 He has been recognized several times by: AsiaLaw as a Leading Lawyer in Asia; by the Euromoney Guide to the World's Leading Trademark Practitioners, by The International Who's Who of Business Lawyers; by the International Who's Who of Trademark Lawyers; and by the LegalMedia Group China Guide.
 Mr. Woods has been named an "IP Star" in 2019 and the six years immediately preceding by Managing Intellectual Property magazine.
+He was recommended in 2019 by Legal 500 US for Non-Contentious Trademark Law.
 In July 2013, Kilpatrick Townsend was named by Who's Who Legal as one of the world's most highly regarded trademark firms, and Mr. Woods was featured as one of the globally recognized practitioners in the firm.
 In 2014, the firm was recognized in the Who's Who Legal 100 as one of the world's top 100 firms.
 Mr. Woods was recognized as one of its leading practitioners and it was noted that clients praised his "accessibility, flexibility and originality" and it was also noted that he is especially sought after by Chinese, Taiwanese and Hong Kong brands seeking to expand globally.